centreon/centreon-documentation/versioned_docs/version-22.10/alerts-notifications/acknowledge.md

 confirmed, the notification process is triggered, it can generate a notification sent to a contact.
-If the problem persists and depending on the configuration produced (resend a notification at regular time intervals, escalation of notification, etc.) it is possible that other alerts be send.
+If the problem persists and depending on the configuration produced (resend a notification at regular time intervals, escalation of notification, etc.), it is possible that other alerts are send.

 The acknowledgment of an incident can be used to stop the notification process (sending of notifications) until the host or the service